Family Nurse Practitioner

 Request Information

 Family nurse practitioners are quickly becoming the preferred partners to evaluate and manage common health problems and chronic illnesses at every stage of patients’ lives.
 They also focus on promoting/maintaining health, preventing disease and counseling/educating patients.
-Family nurse practitioners work in a wide variety of primary care settings.

-Our FNP post-master’s program prepares excellent graduates who hold diverse roles in the healthcare field.
-You’ll learn to improve patient outcomes by making an impact on patient care, nursing practice and organizational systems.
-You’ll also acquire valuable experience embedding best evidence into your practice as you work with preceptors in clinical settings.
+Our FNP post master’s program prepares excellent graduates with diverse roles in healthcare.
+You’ll learn to improve patient outcomes by impacting patient care, nursing practice and organizational systems.

 Your studies build on your previous master’s coursework.
 You might be required to take advanced pathophysiology, pharmacology, physical assessment and/or health promotion.
 From this foundation, move into final-year courses where, in combination with class content, you’ll work with a preceptor of your choice to gain experience meeting FNP practice competencies.